-If you’re familiar with CBD, it’s likely you’ve heard some talk about terpenes.
+If you’re familiar with CBD, you’ve likely heard of the term “terpenes.”
 They’re an important aspect of the entourage effect, contributing their own unique benefits.
-To date, about 100 terpenes have been identified in hemp.
+There have been approximately 100 terpenes identified in hemp to date.

-Terpenes aren’t just found in hemp.
-They exist in every plant!
+Terpenes exist in every plant, not just hemp!
 Terpenes are the essential oils of a plant and what gives each of them their own unique aroma and flavor.
 In cannabis, they’re produced in the same glands as cannabinoids.

 Terpenes are known to actively affect cannabinoid receptors and are what allow cannabinoids to enter the brain through the blood-brain barrier.
-They’ve also shown to directly impact neurotransmitters in different ways.
+They’ve also shown to directly impact neurotransmitters in various ways.

-The influence of terpenes can elicit various effects, as not all terpenes work in the brain in the same way.
-Some might help you relax, while others could give you a much needed mental and physical energy boost.
+The influence of terpenes can elicit various effects because not all terpenes work in the brain in the same way.
+Some might help you relax, while others could give you a much needed energy boost.

-Some are more common than others.
-Following are a few of the most prevalent terpenes found in the hemp plant.
+Below are some of the most prevalent terpenes found in the hemp plant:

 - Myrcene: Myrcene is the most abundant terpene in hemp and has an aroma similar to that of cloves.
 It is known for its calming effects.
 It’s also found in hops, mango and thyme.

 - Pinene: Pinene has the scent of pine and is known to support energy levels and concentration.
 Pinene can also be found in rosemary.